Calvin-CS/TSGL/READMEMISC.txt

 1).
 Follow up to step 5: https://help.github.com/articles/generating-ssh-keys/

 2).
 Type this command: ssh-keyscan -t rsa github.com > ~/.ssh/known_hosts
 3).
 Go back to the TSGL folder.
-4).
-Type: git submodule init
+4). git submodule init && git submodule update --remote.
-5).
+# 5).
 Type: git submodule update.
 6). cd into docs, type git branch, and make sure it is on the gh-pages branch.
     If not, type git checkout gh-pages from within docs.
 7).
 Navigate into the docs-wiki folder, type git branch, and make sure that you